HaoCheong/inkpress/README.md

-# Inky - The Quick Templater CLI tool 🦑
+# Inkpress - The Quick Templater CLI tool 🦑

-Inky is a node-based CLI tool allowing you to quickyl generate files of a repetitive structure and answers.
+Inkpress is a node-based CLI tool allowing you to quickyl generate files of a repetitive structure and answers.

 Use cases include (but are not limited to):